uozuAho/pandemic_ddd/readme.md

           - only 1 card can be stored at a time, it's not part of your hand
         - when this event card is played, remove it from the game
       - test cases
-        - does not add to hand: does not need to discard if hand = 7
         - throws if given command does not match stored event card
+        - can use all special events
+        - legal commands
+        - all commands
         - ensure contingency planner can play event card at right times
           - eg between epidemic infect/intensify
-        - legal commands
-        - all commands
   - anyone can clear all cubes when a disease is cured
 - can a heroic game be won?
   - pandemic strategies